-- Ensures that the goals and outcomes of soil and water quality protection and biodiversity are met. - Pre-harvest planning to address the aesthetic impacts of timber harvesting. - Investment of \$37 million in the construction of an 80 million board feet per year spruce/fir sawmill in Nashville Plantation (Irving) that employs 60 people and provides a market for small-diameter balsam fir and spruces in northern Maine. - Increased negotiated payment rates to contractors and woods operators. - Assurance of long-term planning for the sustainability of forest resources. - Knowledge of harvest levels by species/products. - Tracking of all types of harvests, including clear-cuts, for trends. - Better implementation of science-based silvicultural practices, than what is allowed for within the Forest Practices Act, e.g., beech bark disease management and managing density of white pine stands for quality growth.
+- Assurances that the goals and outcomes of soil and water quality protection and biodiversity are met. - Pre-harvest planning to address the aesthetic impacts of timber harvesting. - Investment of \$37 million in the construction of an 80 million board feet per year spruce/fir sawmill in Nashville Plantation (Irving) that employs 60 people and provides a market for small-diameter balsam fir and spruces in northern Maine.2 - Assurance of long-term planning for the sustainability of forest resources. - Knowledge of harvest levels by species/products. - Tracking of all types of harvests, including clear-cuts, for trends. - Better implementation of science-based silvicultural practices, e.g., beech bark disease management and managing density of white pine stands for quality growth.
+Better implementation of science-based silvicultural practices, than what is allowed for within the Forest Practices Act, e.g., beech bark disease management and managing density of white pine stands for quality growth.
 Another example is in the FPA a prescriptive separation zone is required around clearcuts.
 OBF members have the ability to manage based on site conditions, as opposed to leaving poor quality, or disease infested stems based on a law.